Post Summary: The Ultimate Pacific Coast Highway Road Trip Itinerary + All The Stops Along The Way

 Restaurants to try in Ocean Shores:

-Spend some time exploring Gig Harbor and boating around the South Puget Sound.
+If you’re looking to spend a little extra for a comfortable room and some great food, spend some time exploring Gig Harbor and boating around the South Puget Sound.
 You will be able to spot wildlife all around you, whether it’s jellyfish or a pod of orcas!

 Some of our favorite cities in Pierce County to explore: Puyallup (Washington State Fair), Tacoma, and Gig Harbor!